 Fish-like robots interact with each other without human assistance

-Schools of fish exhibit complex synchronized behavior: it helps them find food, migrate and
+Schools of fish exhibit complex synchronized behaviors: it helps them find food, migrate, and

-Robots often work in places thatinaccessible or dangerous to people, as well as areas where human intervention may not even be possible.
-In situations like this, you really need to have a highly autonomous robot swarm.
-Using a set of fish behaviors and 3D visual perception, we were able to create a system that has a high degree of autonomy and flexibility underwater.
+Robots often work in places thatinaccessible or dangerous to people, and areas where human intervention may not even be possible.
+In such situations, you really need to have a highly autonomous robot swarm.
+By leveraging the fish's behavioral skillset and 3D visual perception, we were able to create a system that has a high degree of autonomy and flexibility underwater.

-Florian Berlinger, Ph.D.
-SEAS and Wyss candidate and first article author
+Florian Berlinger, Ph.D. candidate at SEAS and Wyss and first author of the paper

-A swarm of robots inspired by fish gotthe name Blueswarm.
-The researchers have developed a vision-based coordination system based on blue LEDs.
+A robot swarm inspired by fish has receivedname Blueswarm.
+Researchers have developed a vision-based coordination system based on blue LEDs.
 Each underwater robot is equipped with two cameras and three LED lights.
-Onboard cameras detect LEDs on nearby fish and use a special algorithm to determine their distance, direction and course.
+Onboard cameras detect the LED lights of nearby fish and use a special algorithm to determine their distance, direction and course.

 So Blueswarm can demonstrate complex self-organized behavior: in particular, aggregation, scattering and circle formation.